Market Analysis - Geology Congress 2018

 The Indonesian national motto “Unity in Diversity” points to one of the greatest attractions of your host country, Indonesia.
 There are some 300 ethnic groups, a result of both the country's unique geography and history.
 Many Indonesians may see themselves first by their ethnic and cultural group and secondly as Indonesians.
 Indonesia is officially the Republic of Indonesia.
 It is a unitary sovereign state and transcontinental country located mainly in Southeast Asia with some territories in Oceania, situated between the Indian and Pacific oceans, it is the world’s largest island country, with more than seventeen thousand islands.
 At 1,904,569 square kilometers (735,358 square miles) Indonesia is a 14th- largest country in terms of combines sea and land area.
 It has an estimated population of over 260 million people and is the world’s most populous country, the most populous Austronesian nation, as well as the most populous island, Java, contains more than half of the country’s population.
 Indonesia’s republican form of government includes an elected legislature and president.
 Indonesia has 34 provinces, of which five have Special Administrative status.
 Its capital and country's most populous city is Jakarta, which is also the most populous city in Southeast Asia.

-- Geology and Soil Science
+- Geology and Environmental Sustainability

 - Geology and environment interactions

 - Soil stability analysis

 - Economical evaluation of soil